For a complete guide to all Textile Indie’s basket weaving posts and videos, visit the main Basket Weaving Page.

 The continuous weave is often used in a round basket where the weaver is woven around and around until you reach the end of a length of reed, and then you add in a new weaver.

-We offer several basket weaving courses, try our Beginner Basket Weaving Bean Pot Basket video course to learn continuous weave.
+We offer several basket weaving courses; try our Beginner Basket Weaving Bean Pot Basket video course to learn continuous weaving.

 Chase weave involves two weavers being woven at the same time.
 The ends of the weavers are trimmed down and woven into the basket on the same side, so as the walls form, they are even.
 When you get to the end of one or both of the weavers, you add in a new length of reed just like you would for a continuous weave.